mother-of-all-self-hosting/ansible-role-changedetection/docs/configuring-changedetection.md

 ### Check the service's logs

-You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu anonymousoverflow` (or how you/your playbook named the service, e.g. `mash-anonymousoverflow`).
+You can find the logs in [systemd-journald](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html) by logging in to the server with SSH and running `journalctl -fu changedetection` (or how you/your playbook named the service, e.g. `mash-changedetection`).